-So if you are thinking about selling your practice let us help you evaluate who might be the best buyer.
+When deciding whether or not selling your practice is the right move let a professional evaluate your business and who potential buyers could be for your future exit.
 Although we do not have a “crystal ball”, experience goes a long way in setting up a plan for the upcoming future.
 Current market conditions play a big role in finding the best buyer.
 Trends in dentistry and medicine will often dictate your best path to follow.
 Also, when placing a value on the medical office space, corporate and individual buyers use a different accounting method.
-While corporate buyers evaluate multipliers and EBITA , individuals use % of gross revenue calculations.
+While corporate buyers evaluate multipliers and EBITA , individuals use percent (%) of gross revenue calculations.

 Here at HPRG we can provide you a “free” analysis to figure out which direction you should proceed.
 We know this business is your “baby” and we share your emotion in the ultimate sales process.